MobilityData/awesome-transit/README.md

 - [TCRP G-16 Development of Transactional Data Specifications for Demand-Responsive Transportation (In progress)](http://apps.trb.org/cmsfeed/TRBNetProjectDisplay.asp?ProjectID=4120) - The objective of this research is to develop technical specifications for transactional data for entities involved in the provision of demand-responsive transportation.
 Expected completion date is late 2018.
 - [NCHRP 08-119 Developing Data Standards and Guidance for Transportation Planning and Traffic Operations - Phase 1 (Anticipated)](http://apps.trb.org/cmsfeed/TRBNetProjectDisplay.asp?ProjectID=4543) - The objective of this research is to develop standards and/or guidance to be used and adopted by the transportation community in collecting, managing, and sharing static and real-time data for transportation planning and operations.
 - [General Travel Network Specification](https://zephyrtransport.org/trb17projects/7-general-travel-network-specification/) - A planned data specification for sharing travel demand model networks.
+- [OMX: The Open Matrix data file format](https://github.com/osPlanning/omx) - A structured collection of two-dimensional array objects and associated metadata, for possible use in the transportation modeling industry.
+- [General Modeling Network Specification (GMNS)](https://github.com/zephyr-data-specs/GMNS) - A format for sharing routable road network files designed to be used in multi-modal static and dynamic transportation planning and operations models.
+Volpe/FHWA partnership with Zephyr Foundation.

 ### Resources